Master's Programs in Educational Psychology

 The purpose of the 5th year MA program in educational psychology with a specialization in quantitative methods is to prepare professional researchers to understand and apply advanced quantitative research methods to address social problems and understand educational, psychological, and methodological research so that program graduates can contribute new knowledge to the field.

 In this program, students will learn research skills necessary for understanding the gap between theory, research, and practice.
-With these skills, students will conduct principled inquiry that promotes quantitative scholarship to advance knowledge and educational and psychological practice — skills that benefit students in doctoral programs or a research-related career.
+With these skills, students will conduct principled inquiry that promotes quantitative scholarship to advance knowledge and educational and psychological practice; these skills benefit students in doctoral programs or a research-related career.

 For more information on either the MSEd or MA program please contact Dr. Terrill Saxon at Terrill_Saxon@baylor.edu